Underwood-Inc/rituals/docs/README.md

-# Totem Rituals Documentation Index
+# Ritualsentation Index

-Welcome to the comprehensive documentation for the Totem Rituals datapack!
+Welcome to the comprehensive documentation for the Ritualsack!
 This directory contains all the detailed guides and technical information you need.

 ## 📚 Documentation Structure